 The Way to Stay in Destiny by Augusta Scattergood.
 Theo lives in a boarding house with his strict Vietnam vet uncle who doesn't appreciate his musical talent.
 But Theo is a curious kid, and makes friends with the proprietor of the dancing school, who lets him play the piano and tries to solve a local mystery involving a famous baseball player.

 The Toothpaste Millionaire.
 The practical side of math is highlighted when sixth-graders Rufus and Kate decide to invent a superior toothpaste, sell it and make their fortunes.
-First published 40 years ago, Jean Merrill’s book (she also wrote The Pushcart War) is still a highly entertaining celebration of the imaginative spirit.
-After reading this book, don’t be surprised to see your kid start up a new entrepreneurial endeavor using his or her math skills!l
+First published 40 years ago, Jean Merrill's book (she also wrote The Pushcart War, another excelled read aloud choice!) is still a highly entertaining celebration of the imaginative spirit.
+After reading this book, don't be surprised to see your kid start up a new entrepreneurial endeavor using his or her math skills!

 The Cat Who Came in off the Roof by Annie M.G.
 Schmidt, translated by David Colmer.
 First published in the Netherlands in 1970, this is a charming story of a shy reporter who befriends a cat-turned-human who helps him advance his journalistic career.

 The Seven Wonders of Sassafras Springs by Betty G. Birney, illustrated by Matt Phalen.
 In the 1920s rural midwest, Eben is obsessed with visiting the seven wonders of the world and doesn't believe his father who tells him there are wonderful things to be seen right in Sassafras Springs.
 But then Pa challenges Eben to find seven local wonders and offers up the prize of a trip to the mountains if he can do so.